Welcome to the LGBTQIA2+ Learning & Affirming Challenge.

 This picture was taken at the Rainbow Rally organized in Bangladesh in 2015.
 The main organizer of the rally, Xulhaz Mannan, and one of the LGBTQ+ activists (Mahbub Tonoy, the person in the yellow saree in the picture) were murdered by a group of extremists in a machete attack on April 25, 2016 because of their LGBTQIA2+ activism work.
 Until the world learns how to become more LGBTQIA2+ affirming, these attacks on innocent people will continue.
 Photo courtesy: Roopbaan.

-Program design: This program was designed by Tausif Karim, Master's student in Communication & Journalism, Lily Herakova, Assistant Professor in Communication & Journalism, Jen Bonnet, Social Sciences and Humanities Librarian, and Nancy Lewis, Head of Reference & Information Literacy, all at the University of Maine.
+Program design: This program was designed by Tausif Karim, Master's student in Communication & Journalism, Lily Herakova, Assistant Professor in Communication & Journalism, Jen Bonnet, former Social Sciences and Humanities Librarian, and Nancy Lewis, Head of Research and Instruction, all at the University of Maine.
 Have questions about this Challenge or about any of the tasks?
-Don't hesitate to contact Jen Bonnet (email@example.com).
+Don't hesitate to contact Nancy Lewis (email@example.com)

 LGBTQIA2+ affirming and acknowledging statement: We affirm a person’s right of self-determination and respect the choices one may make in defining their own gender and sexual identities and expressions.
 We acknowledge that much of our knowledge about the possibilities of gender and sexuality is shaped by Western norms, not separate from the legacy of coloniality shaping the land on which the University of Maine is located (see, for example, The Critical Polyamorist - link opens in a new tab).